shawpan/group_allocator/README.md

      - `trainer/config_*.json` (4 files) have the configurations of hyperparameters.

 5. Evaluation metrics of each model is given in [metrics.md] https://github.com/shawpan/group_allocator/blob/master/metrics.md
-6. Performance is not satisfactory because training loss decreased but the evaluation loss decay is too low throughout the training process.
-Need more hyperparameter tuning.

 # Implementation
 1. Models are built and trained using Tensorflow and served using Tensorflow Server model docker image. `/trainer` directory has the necessary codes to train the models.